univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 accesses it may prove necessary to increase the number via the |UCSUCRV|
 :envvar:`nscd/threads`.

-In the basic setting, a resolved group or host name is kept in cache for one hour, a user name for ten minutes.
+In the basic setting, a resolved group or hostname is kept in cache for one hour, a username for ten minutes.
 With the |UCSUCR| variables :envvar:`nscd/group/positive_time_to_live` and :envvar:`nscd/passwd/positive_time_to_live` these periods can be extended or diminished (in seconds).